GRAND CANYON CAVERNS CAMPGROUND & INN – Peach Springs, AZ

 Editors Note: We have not only camped here, and eaten in the restaurant.
 We have also done the cavern tour, and eaten lunch down in the cavern.

-Our review pertains to cost verses value when camping in the campgrounds.
+Our Oct 2018 review pertains to cost verses value when camping in the campgrounds.
 We agree with those complaining.
 We don’t want to mislead you.
+They they do maintain a 4 out of 5 rating on Yelp.
+That might be in part because that Yelp rating is in relationship to their Motel or the Caverns.
+They don’t seem to have a Yelp presence strictly for the campground?

 Though they did say that included breakfast in the cafe down on the main road…..after 6am.
-Like that was going to make up for some of the excessive charging.
-That breakfast was a disappointment too.
+Like that was going to make up for some of the excessive charging?
+That breakfast was a disappointment.
 It is just coffee, juice, and mostly carbs such as pastries, cereal, toast, and bagels.
 You get nothing like bacon or eggs.
 It is self serve.

 After camping many, many, places in the USA.
 I can say this is the most I have ever paid to tent camp.
-Unfortunately along with that came some of the worst of facilities.
+Unfortunately along with that came some not so great of facilities.
 Though if you camp the rural desert southwest you will get similar facilities in some places….just not at this price.
 I might even consider the price doable, if it were a fancy RV park with immaculately maintained facilities and showers.

 So be prepared!